 Chapter 1 Assessment - general processes 5

 Design of assessment 5

-Assessment information in course guides 5
+Assessment information in course guides

-Assessment rubrics 5
+Assessment rubrics

 Exceptions 6

 Vocational education assessment 6

 Group assessment work 6

 Overview of group assessment work

 Designing group work

-Managing group conflict Assessing group work
+Managing group conflict.

-Submission of assessment work
+Assessing group work Submission of assessment work.

 Submission of assessment for research component courses of 24 credit points or more

 Submission of theses and dissertations for courses of 48 credit points or more

-- Submission of creative or professional practice projects of 24 credit points or more 8
+Submission of creative or professional practice projects of 24 credit points or more

 Supervision of research components in coursework programs (Higher Education) 8

 Ownership and retention of work submitted for assessment 9

 Feedback on assessment work 10

 Responding to student disclosures of unlawful or harmful behaviour 10

-- Chapter 2 Assessment - examinations processes
+Chapter 2 Assessment - examinations processes

 Scope of exam rules

 Preparation for final exams

 Exam timetables

-Exam supervision 15
+Exam supervision

 Student responsibilities in relation to exams

-Incidents of misconduct during an exam 15
+Incidents of misconduct during an exam

-Responsibilities of examiners 15
+15

-Retention of marked exam scripts
+Responsibilities of examiners.

-Exams for students who are elite athletes 16
+Responsibilities of examiners

-Examination of theses and dissertations for courses of 48 credit points or more 16
+Responsibilities of examiners Retention of marked exam scripts Exams for students who are elite athletes 16

-Examination of creative or professional practice projects of 24 credit points or more 16
+Responsibilities of examiners Retention of marked exam scripts Exams for students who are elite athletes Examination of theses and dissertations for courses of 48 credit points or more 16 16

-- Chapter 3 Assessment - quality processes 17
+Responsibilities of examiners Retention of marked exam scripts Exams for students who are elite athletes 16 16

-Course assessment committees 17
+Responsibilities of examiners 16 16 16

-Program assessment boards 18
+Retention of marked exam scripts Exams for students who are elite athletes Examination of theses and dissertations for courses of 48 credit points or more Examination of creative or professional practice projects of 24 credit points or more.
+Chapter 3 Assessment - quality processes

-Moderation of assessment 20
+Retention of marked exam scripts Exams for students who are elite athletes Examination of theses and dissertations for courses of 48 credit points or more Examination of creative or professional practice projects of 24 credit points or more Chapter 3 Assessment - quality processes Course assessment committees

-Validation of assessment 21
+Retention of marked exam scripts Exams for students who are elite athletes Examination of theses and dissertations for courses of 48 credit points or more Examination of creative or professional practice projects of 24 credit points or more Chapter 3 Assessment - quality processes Course assessment committees Program assessment boards

-Academic integrity and academic misconduct 21
+Retention of marked exam scripts Exams for students who are elite athletes Examination of theses and dissertations for courses of 48 credit points or more Examination of creative or professional practice projects of 24 credit points or more Chapter 3 Assessment - quality processes Course assessment committees 1616171718